 “A well regulated Militia, being necessary to the security of a free State, the right of the people to keep and bear Arms, shall not be infringed.”

 Clearly, the rights of gun owners are sacred.
 Clearly, they cannot be infringed.
 Clearly, to protect our freedoms the Founding Fathers understood that what was needed was a well-regulated militia.
 Got all that?
 We need armed citizens to repel foreign invasions.
 Check.
-And to shoot back at government oppressors.
+And to shoot back at our potential government oppressors.
 (There’s a strong element of anti-Obama paranoia at play in the minds of a number of absolutists.)
 Sure.
-There are already 300 million guns; but that’s not enough, even though it’s pretty much one for every adult in America.
+There are already 300 million guns; but that’s not enough, even though it’s more than one for every adult in America.

 SEE, THE SECOND AMENDMENT IS SACROSANCT.
 So we do the next best thing.
 We put ourselves in position to brag to foreign visitors (of the non-invading type), “Here in America we build schools that double as forts!”